AllLiver/Froggi/README.md

 After creating a login simply sign in, upload team presets, and start streaming!

 # Installation
+NOTICE: froggi in the future will be using docker, and precompiled binaries will no longer be available so if for any reason you prefer to use binaries please compile it yourself
 Pre-compiled binaries will be under [releases](https://github.com/AllLiver/FOSSO/releases "releases") If your platform does not have a pre-compiled binary please follow the instructions to [compile](https://github.com/AllLiver/FOSSO?tab=readme-ov-file#compilation "how to compile") repository yourself